jamesedmonston/graphql-authentication/README.md

 ### Schema

 First up, create a separate schema for users with the desired permissions.
-This schema will be assigned to user tokens upon authenticating.
+This schema will be assigned to user tokens upon authentication.

-Once you've got a schema you're happy with, head to the plugin settings (Settings → GraphQL Authentication) and select it.
+Once you're happy with your schema, head to the plugin settings (Settings → GraphQL Authentication) and select it.

 ### Token Expiration